swagger-api/swagger-core/modules/swagger-play2/README.md

 Usage
 -----

-You can depend on pre-build libraries in maven central by adding the following dependency:
+You can depend on pre-built libraries in maven central by adding the following dependency:

 ```
 val appDependencies: Seq[sbt.ModuleID] = Seq(
-  "com.wordnik" %% "swagger-play2-utils" % "1.2.1-SNAPSHOT"
+  "com.wordnik" %% "swagger-play2" % "1.2.1-SNAPSHOT"
 )
 ```